OscarHYCheung/react-native-hybrid/README.md

 ### React Native module examples

-- `LoggerModule.log(message: string)`: Has a parameter, no return, async
+- `ExampleModule.log(message: string)`: Has a parameter, no return, async
-- `RandomModule.rand()`: No parameter, has return with promise, async
+- `ExampleModule.rand()`: No parameter, has return with promise, async
-- `RandomModule.randSync()`: No parameter, has return, sync
+- `ExampleModule.randSync()`: No parameter, has return, sync
-- `EventModule.triggerEvent()`: No parameter, no return, async, and will trigger an event if there are one or more listeners
+- `ExampleModule.triggerEvent(eventMap: string, eventParams?: any)`: Has parameters, no return, async.
+Simulating triggering a event from native code.

 ### Create an Android React Native module